grasph/wrapit/README.md

 Support of generation of code in multiple files (now the default) to reduce time and memory needs for compilation in case of large project.
 See `n_classes_per_file` in [config.md](../doc/config.md).

-🆕 Installation using the Julia package manager and execution of the tool from the Julia REPL: [WrapIt.jl](https://github.com/grasph/WrapIt.jl/).
+💡Installation using the Julia package manager and execution of the tool from the Julia REPL: [WrapIt.jl](https://github.com/grasph/WrapIt.jl/).

 ## Usage